A new platform that brings an Amazon-style approach to booking business travel has been launched by Atriis Technologies.

 “We’re also the first OBT with integrated traveller retention technology to minimise leakage.”

 Atriis is further developing its tool to promote sustainability.
-“Showing the CO2 footprint is the one thing.
+“Showing the CO2 footprint is one thing.
 Actively promoting more sustainable travel options, allowing the building of a corporate travel policy around such options, and making it easy for the business end-users to go for the greenest choice – that’s a completely different thing,” says Weiland, who promises “exciting news” about this aspect soon.

 The developments come as corporate travel continues its recovery but faces several major challenges.